debruine/tutorials/docs/02_sim_data.md

 var       A      B   mean     sd
 ----  -----  -----  -----  -----
-A      1.00   0.25    0.0   0.99
+A      1.00   0.25    0.0   1.00
 B      0.25   1.00    0.5   1.01

-It might be more suerful to create functions to translate back and forth from the distribution specification to the intercept specification.
+It might be more useful to create functions to translate back and forth from the distribution specification to the intercept specification.

 ### Distribution to intercept specification